achoo-o/calculator/README.md

 * Cannot multiply, divide, or add negative numbers due to only one operator being allowed
 * Does not follow order of operations
+* Looks awful on Opera and who knows what else

 Javascript code could be more concise.
 Will work towards that goal as I continue